helios-ag/FMElfinderBundle/README.md

     * upload_allow: ['image/png', 'image/jpg', 'image/jpeg']
     * upload_deny: ['all']
     * upload_max_size: 2M
+    * options - Used to override connector's default options.
+Each key is a string corresponding to option name.
+You can go [here](https://github.com/Studio-42/elFinder/wiki/Connector-configuration-options "connector options list") to see all options list.

 ### Use multiple upload folder by instance
 You can set multiple upload root folder by instance configuration.